mahfuz0712/Battery-Health-Checker/README.md

 # Battery Health Checker
-A software to generate health report of your laptop wriiten in pure python.
+A software to generate health report of your laptop's battery wriiten in pure python.

 ## Features
 * Generates battery health report that tell you actual health of your battery.